lowRISC/opentitan/hw/ip/otbn/doc/theory_of_operation.md

 Before being stored in SRAM, the data word with the attached Integrity Protection Code, as well as the address are scrambled according to the [memory scrambling algorithm](#memory-scrambling).
 The scrambling is reversed on a read.

-The ephemeral memory scrambling key and the nonce are provided by the [OTP block](../../otp_ctrl/README.md).
+The ephemeral memory scrambling key and the nonce are provided by the OTP block.
 They are set once when OTBN block is reset, and changed whenever a [secure wipe](#data-memory-dmem-secure-wipe) of the data memory is performed.
+For example, see earlgrey's [OTP block](../../../top_earlgrey/ip_autogen/otp_ctrl/doc/theory_of_operation.md#scrambling-key-derivation).

 The Integrity Protection Code is checked on every memory read, even though the code remains attached to the data.
 A further check must be performed when the data is consumed.